 Despite the years of the Great Depression and lack of money the construction of this gorgeous complex was started.
-On this basis, one could argue that American attitude to the attractions in the status of “National” is quite serious.
+On this basis, one could argue that the American attitude to the attractions in the status of “National” is quite serious.
 The memorial was erected and designed by the renowned landscape architect and designer Laurence Halprin.
 The idea was simply brilliant.
-He wished to display each period of the Roosevelt Presidential term with kind of space filled with staircases, granite walls, niches, statues, greenery and waterfalls.
-Every object, structure or monument has its own individual meaning.
+He wished to display each period of the Roosevelt Presidential term with a kind of space filled with staircases, granite walls, niches, statues, greenery, and waterfalls.
+Every object, structure, or monument has its own individual meaning.

-The entire memorial complex forms a four actions performance with real prologue, epilogue and the main characters.
-They are the 32nd President of the US, and the history of the USA.
+The entire memorial complex forms a four actions performance with a real prologue, epilogue, and the main characters.
+They are the 32nd President of the US and the history of the USA.